Stochastic Optimal Control for Online Seller under Reputational Mechanisms: Explicit Resource Allocation Mechanism

+where $\kappa$ is a proportionality constant which accounts for mean reversion~\cite{nerlove-1962-optimal} and $\sigma$ is the constant volatilty accounting for random effects to reputation.

-In the previous model, we assumed an implicit mechanism for generosity.
-However, an {\em explicit} mechanism has been proposed in the novel work of \cite{mink-2006-reputation}.
-There, the authors propose and empirically justify a growth rate of
+The major difficulty is in defining the growth rate $h(R)$.
+However, an {\em explicit} mechanism has been proposed by Mink and Seifert~\cite{mink-2006-reputation}.
+There the authors not only propose, but empirically justify a growth rate of

 where $A$ relates to the inherent value of the object for sale and $C$ is a parameter to be fitted.
-This is accomplished by obtaining data using an auction robot and then computing a single regression, which gives $C=2.50$ in~(\ref{eq:mink-seifert}).
-It should be noted that in many economic papers on the effect of reputation on bidding and final sales price, the Mink-Seifert model is the first one we found to give an explicit relationship between reputation and price.
-The Mink-Seifert model also suggests a multiple regression formula where other factors, such as shipping costs and whether a ``buy-it-now" price is offered, are considered as well.
-In that case, $C=1.93$ and the authors in~\cite{mink-2006-reputation} comment this implies ``{\it \dots the correlation between a seller's revenues and her feedback score can be attributed to a large part to the fact that highly experienced sellers both have a higher feedback score and design the auction more favorably}".
+This is accomplished by obtaining data using an auction robot and then computing a single regression, which gives $C=2.50$ in Equation~(\ref{eq:mink-seifert}).
+To the best of our knowledge, the model in~\cite{mink-2006-reputation} is among the first to give an explicit relationship between reputation and price.
+We also note that the parameter $\frac{C}{A}$ represents the maximal reputational effect of a seller as a fraction of inherent value $A$, and is what we choose in the numerical examples below.
+The model also suggests a multiple regression formula where other factors, such as shipping costs and whether a ``buy-it-now" price is offered, are considered as well, in which case $C=1.93$.
+The authors in~\cite{mink-2006-reputation} also comment that highly experienced sellers have higher feedback scores and design the auction more favorably, which reflects to their higher revenue.
 In fact, they show that the coefficient attributed to shipping costs is larger than one, implying that customers put a high value on shipping when deciding on their bids, and that savvy agents take this into consideration.
-Finally, they posit that the horizon $T$ does not affect the revenue stream as much as the shipping cost and reputation factors, and so we consider an arbitrary finite horizon model here.

-As an initial approach, we consider only the effects of reputation, and leave the more general model with shipping costs for future work.
-Also, we consider the reputation mechanism first suggested by the work of Nerlove and Arrow~\cite{nerlove-1962-optimal} and later generalized to stochastic settings by, for instance,~\cite{sethi-1983-deterministic, rao-1986-estimating, raman-2006-boundary}.
-The stochastic wealth growth rate is given by

-where $\kappa$ is a proportionality constant first proposed in~\cite{nerlove-1962-optimal}, and $\gamma$ represents the maximum premium earned over the inherent value $A$ by the seller due to reputation.
-Given our initial approach in the previous section, where we took $p(\mu)=1-\mu$, for $\mu \in [-\eps, \eps]$, we can now extend the processing rate $p(\mu)$ given expenditure.
-For a finite horizon, a company may be interested in capping its expenditure rate, and may only siphon a small amount away from the advertising budget as well in order to allocate that resource to processing instead.
-In general, we can have a rate $p(\mu)$ and a maximum possible processing rate $M$ that satisfy
+Notice that since $h$ is bounded on $\mathcal{O}$, our admissible class reduces to